GrigLars/command_line_fu/README.md

     echo 'IyEvdXNyL2Jpbi9lbnYgYmFzaAplY2hvICJUaGlzIGlzIGEgYnVuY2ggb2YgbnVtYmVycyIKZm9y
     IGZvbyBpbiAkKHNlcSAxIDEwKTsgZG8gZWNobyAtbiAiJGZvbyAtICI7IGRvbmUK' | base64 -d | sh

 And you can still run it.
 If you want to see what that hash is, just edit `secret_ten.sh` and remove the `| sh` at the end.
 There are "more secure" ways to make this even harder to decode, but I don't want to encourage this behavior.
 I have some advice for people who do this, and things like it, to "secure their jobs."
 I have seen so many sysadmins and coders get let go anyway, either because they are not as valuable as they thought they were, or get let go by management who doesn't even know their value, no matter how obvious or stubborn you are.
 All you're doing is making it hard for other coders down the line.
-And you might think, "well, who cares about them, I'm oput of a job," and you're part of the problem, I'm afraid.
+And you might think, "well, who cares about them, I'm out of a job," and you're part of the problem, I'm afraid.

 #### Sort text file and remove duplicates in place